Designing Robots to Help Women: SPECULATION

 Another problem involves bottlenecks in processing evidence.
-Disturbingly, it seems there are hundreds of thousands of untested "rape kits" in the US, some of which are not processed even after 30 years~\cite{lion2017bringing}.\footnote{https://usafacts.org/articles/how-many-rape-kits-are-awaiting-testing-in-the-us-see-the-data-by-state/} This forensic evidence, which is costly and requires hours of invasive handling of victims, is sometimes not sent onward for analysis or cannot be handled due to insufficient resources.
-Various potential causes have been put forward such as budget cuts; victim-blaming and bias against women and victims of sex crimes; slow workflows due to fear of contamination and inefficient or redundant testing/auditing requirements; lack of a tracking system for forensic evidence; and misunderstandings of processes surrounding rape kits.
-In some cases, rape kits have been destroyed before testing without notifying victims.
-In some other countries, lack of rape kits or trained examiners can also be a problem.
+Disturbingly, it seems there are hundreds of thousands of untested "rape kits" in the US, some of which are not processed even after 30 years~\cite{lion2017bringing}.\footnote{\href{https://usafacts.org/articles/how-many-rape-kits-are-awaiting-testing-in-the-us-see-the-data-by-state}{https://usafacts.org/articles/how-many-rape-kits-are-awaiting-testing-in-the-us-see-the-data-by-state}} This forensic evidence, which is costly and requires hours of invasive handling of victims, is sometimes not sent onward for analysis or cannot be handled.
+Various potential causes have been put forward such as budget cuts; victim-blaming and bias against women and victims of sex crimes; slow workflows due to fear of contamination, and inefficient or redundant testing/auditing requirements; lack of a tracking system for forensic evidence; and misunderstandings of processes to follow.
+In some cases, rape kits have been destroyed before testing without notifying victims, and in some areas of the world, lack of rape kits or trained examiners can also be a problem.
 The result can include decreased community trust in police, as well as missed opportunities to identify serial perpetrators and prevent new rapes and other crimes--as rapists are often also guilty of other crimes such as burglary, assault, and murder.